-School Resource Officers also participate in after school events and activities, such as Boys & Girls Club of Tahlequah and provide security at athletic events.
-SROs participate in several school committees, including: D.A.R.E., Crisis Management, Safe Schools and CARE Team (student assistance program CARE Team.
+School Resource Officers also participate in after school events and activities, such as the Boys & Girls Club of Tahlequah, provide security at athletic events, and participate in several school committees including; D.A.R.E., Crisis Management, Safe Schools and the student assistance program CARE Team.

 The officers frequently attend training in continuing education classes focusing on school safety, crisis management, bullying and crime prevention strategies.

 - home visits with social workers

 - interaction with students on a daily basis by acting as mentors and positive role models

 - talking with students in the classroom about drugs, gangs, bullying and law related material

 - provide assistance and recommendations with school security and safety procedures to school administration

 What School Resource Officer is at my child's school?